Try out

 日本語ページ:こちら

-Try out a sample of what the university experience will look like someday!
+Get a glimpse of what your university experience could look like someday!

-Come learn something new, and experience a sample of what your Ritsumeikan experience will look like when you join the University!
+Come learn something new, and see what your Ritsumeikan experience could look like when you join the University!

 Our professors are excited to provide lectures to high school students on a wide variety of topics.